SamAthanas/user-rbac/README.md

 - **Modernized Frontend for Configuration**: Alternatively use the admin frontend to configure the access control rules.
 - **Domain and Entity Level Control**: Restrict access at both domain and entity levels.
 - **Action/Service call Control**: Restrict actions on specific domains or entities, or restrict all actions tied to an entity .
+- **Frontend Blocking**: Remove blocked entities from the native HA quickbar
 - **Dynamic Configuration**: Reload configuration without restarting Home Assistant
 - **Notifications+Events**: Persistant notifications and events are sent when system denies action call.
 - **Service Management**: Built-in services to manage and inspect configuration.